abdelmoujibMegzari/katacoda-scenarios/CICODESCANNING/step2.md

 `cd workflows`{{execute}}

-After creating this folder we can create our new workflow yaml file.
+After creating this folder we can create our new workflow YAML file.

 `touch workflow.yml`{{execute}}